llaske/sugarizer-doc/docs/articles/policy_en.md

 - Limiting access to some specific profiles (owner, teacher, administrator)
 - Using a secure web channel (HTTPS)

+Plus, as Sugarizer is an open source project, everyone can check how we handle your data.

 ## What are your data protection rights?